Portable Contents Insurance

 Coverage outside the home

-If you want your laptop to be covered anywhere in Australia or New Zealand, not just at home, consider Portable Valuables cover, which is:
+If you want your laptop to be covered anywhere in Australia or New Zealand, not just at home, consider Unspecified Portable valuables cover, which is:

 • optional with Classic policies.

-We’ll pay up to $1,000 per item and you don’t need to specify it on your policy.
+We’ll pay up to $1,000 per item, up to the total sum insured shown on your certificate of insurance, and you don’t need to specify it on your policy.

 What’s not covered